Race Details

 In case of emergency:

 On the swim: Raise your hand if an emergency arises.
-We have lifeguards and kayakers out on the course.
+We have lifeguards and kayak escorts out on the course.

-Check your skin carefully for ticks.
+Post-race: check your skin carefully for ticks.
 While ticks are not plentiful in the woods of Truro and Wellfleet, they do exist — and some may be carriers of Lyme disease.
-If you find a tick, remove it as soon as possible.
+If you find a tick, remove it after the race as soon as possible.
 If you wish medical assistance with removal, there is a weekend walk-in clinic in the nearby town of Orleans, operated by Cape Cod Healthcare.
 Should you notice a bite mark with accompanying rash within three to seven days, seek medical assistance to avoid worsening of symptoms.

 Abandonment:

 If you decide to leave the race, avoid the possibility of search crews being sent out to look for you.
 Walk along the course until you see a staffer or volunteer and notify them.
+There will be a race “Sweep” runner, as well.
 If you end your race prematurely but don’t encounter a staffer — say, you encounter a supporter at a point on the course and catch a ride to your car — notify the staff at the finish line, or text the race director’s cellphone at (617) 240-4805.
 Please continue texting or calling until you have received a confirmation response.

 Frequently (and infrequently) asked questions:

 How does this sport work?
 Well, that’s a starting point for an essay of at least 3000 words.
-But our college years are behind us, so instead let us suggest some wonderful reference webpages from The Low Tide Boyz, SwimRun.com, SwimRunAdvice.com, Love Swim Run, and Huub.
+But our college years are behind us, so instead let us suggest you start with our swimrun clinic held in June of this year.
+It’s available to view on Youtube.
+Or, here are some wonderful reference webpages from The Low Tide Boyz, SwimRun.com, SwimRunAdvice.com, Love Swim Run, and Huub

 Why do I need USA Triathlon insurance?
-This event is covered by an insurance policy administered by the governing body of triathlon: USAT.
-You must either be a USAT annual member, or you may purchase a one-day membership.
+This event is covered by an insurance policy administered by the governing body of triathlon: USA Triathlon.
+In order for the race to be eligible for this comprehensive insurance, all participants must either be a USAT annual member — or they may purchase a one-day “membership.”
 Further information is on the registration page.
 To learn more, review the email you received when you registered.

 Can I visit the course before the race?
 Yes, the entire mission of the National Park Service is to encourage visitors to enjoy their protected 70 square miles alongside the Atlantic Ocean.
 All seven of the ponds have paved or dirt parking areas (some as small as two or three cars) located nearby.
 Three of Wellfleet’s five ponds which are part of our course do have restrictions as follows: the public parking lots at Gull, Long and Great ponds are restricted to allow only residents and local vacation renters from 9am to 5pm from June 15 through Labor Day; but are open to all before or after those hours.
 After Labor Day there are no restrictions.
 In the town of Truro, there are no parking restrictions at the ponds (although availability is limited) but parking at the race’s starting area (Ballston Beach) is restricted to residents and in-town renters from 9am until 6pm June 15 through Labor Day.
 Parking outside of those hours — or after Labor Day — is allowed by all.

 What is the running surface like?
 As the beach run (the first 3/4-mile) will be held near low tide, the damp sand will create a fairly firm surface.
 After that, most of the trails are composed of sand over clay — also fairly firm.
 Some sections follow paved roads.
-You can run on the road surface (being careful to watch out for motor vehicles) or on the shoulder.
+You can run along paved road surfaces (being careful to watch out for motor vehicles) or on the shoulder.

 Shoes to suggest?
 Keep them on or take them off while swimming?
 As the sport of swimrun has developed over the years, there has been an evolution in the ways to approach your footwear.
 These days, most participants leave their running shoes on for the entire race.
 (After all, you are allowed to use a pull buoy during the swim to lift your legs!)
-However, some athletes prefer to keep those shoes dry and will place them in an attached dry bag or safety buoy for the swim.
-As to type of shoe, it’s a mix.
-There are no slippery rocks to scramble over.
-There are some technical trails (roots and small rocks and uneven surfaces) and a few short, steep hills.
-While we have seen all types of run shoes — including racing flats — on the feet of participants, it seems the majority opt for dedicated swimrun shoes or trail running shoes.
+However, some athletes prefer to keep their shoes dry and will place them in a dry bag or the pocket of a safety buoy for the swim.
+As to type of shoe, people’s opinions differ.
+There are no slippery rocks to scramble over on this course.
+There are some technical trails (roots and small rocks and uneven surfaces) and a few short, steep hills (both up and down).
+While we have seen all types of run shoes — including racing flats — on the feet of our participants, it seems the majority these days opt for trail running shoes or dedicated swimrun shoes.
 Test them out in the water during training!
-Some folks will even drill small holes in the soles for drainage!
+Some folks will even drill small holes into the soles for drainage.
+Don’t even get us started on socks…suffice to say, there are even swimrun socks available.

 What if I become lost?
 Consider back-tracking.
-Another option is to run toward the sun, which will be on the south horizon; the general direction of the run/swim leg.
+Another option is to run toward the sun, which will be to the south all day; the general direction of the run/swim leg.
 If you are hopelessly lost or ill and have decided to abandon the race, we suggest following the sun until you come to a main road, then follow that road west (to the right of the sun) toward the village of Wellfleet.
-Many walkers and cyclists travel these back roads so you should be able to ask someone for directions.
-You will also end up close to the finish line and the outer edges of the village of Wellfleet.
-And remember: our assistant race director Dawn will be following the last runner of the day.
+Many walkers and cyclists travel these back roads on weekends so you should be able to ask someone for directions (or a ride).
+You will also end up close to the finish line.
+And remember: Jen and/or Dawn will be on foot following the last runner of the day.

 Are there any rules which are different from most other swimruns?
-Only one: on three of the seven swim segments (for short course athletes: one swim segment) you will see intermediate buoys (yellow) on the water en route to the finishing buoy (orange).
+Only one: on three of the seven swim segments (for short course athletes: one swim segment) you will see intermediate buoys (small orange) on the water en route to the finishing buoy (also orange).
 You must swim within 10 yards of each of these yellow buoys as you head toward the swim finish.
-Another rule difference from some swim runs: we don’t make you carry a whistle.
+Another rule difference from some other swimruns: we don’t make you carry a whistle.

 Separation from teammates: For our team competition, athletes must finish each segment (whether run or swim) and re-group with their teammate before they will be allowed to continue.